playmedia/clappr-estat-plugin/README.md

 `readyCallback` property is an optional callback function called when eStat library is ready.

+`sendPlayOnce` property is an optional boolean which indicate if "play" events triggered as the result of "buffer full" during playback are __not__ send to eStat.
+Default value is `false`. (all "play" events are send).

 This plugin also add `estatNewSession` method to Clappr player instance.
 This optional method may be used for live stream to create a new session when program change or for load another video source without destroying player or changing options.

 ```javascript